Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 From Makarska, it takes about an hour to get to Split, depending on where exactly you are starting from.

-Diocletian's Palace in Split / what to visit in the Makarska area
+Diocletian's Palace in Split / things to do in the Makarska area

-Diocletian’s Palace in Split / what to visit in the Makarska area
+Diocletian’s Palace in Split / things to do in the Makarska area

 Dubrovnik, known as the “Pearl of the Adriatic”, is another UNESCO World Heritage Site.
 Famous for its well-preserved old town surrounded by impressive walls that are a joy to explore.
 And if you’re a Game of Thrones fan, Dubrovnik shouldn’t be missed.

-Dubrovnik / what to visit in the Makarska area
+Dubrovnik / things to do in the Makarska area

 From Makarska it is about 2.5 to 3 hours by car, but the sightseeing route along the coast is worth it.
 In high season, prepare for lots of tourists, just like in Split.